k-schisler/k-schisler/README.md

 📊 **Tea-rrific Analysis** — I cataloged and analyzed my 110+ tea collection because… why not?
 💔 **Heartbreak & Data** — Explored relationship status and heart health using NHANES in a project for Statistics I at ASU inspired by “Broken Heart Syndrome” ([yes, it’s real!](https://www.mayoclinic.org/diseases-conditions/broken-heart-syndrome/symptoms-causes/syc-20354617)).
 🧬 **Capstone Planning** — Soon, I'll be starting my final capstone for my Master's Program, working with data and collaborating with a few classmates to flesh out a noteworthy project and earn my degree!

 ---

-## 👀 Interests

-- 🧬 Health & medical data
-- 🎮 Gaming & tech
-- 🔬 Biotech & environmental data
-- ☠️ Anthropological data (If you know anyone using data science in archaeology or osteology, I want to talk to them!)

----